 But what if you need to sober up from something else?

-Does Milk Get Rid of Your High?
+Can Milk Get Rid of a High?

 While milk won’t “cure” a hangover, it might make you feel a bit better.
 Substances can alter our chemical balance quickly, but it often takes much longer for the body to restore balance.
 Unfortunately, there is usually no quick fix for a hangover.
 While some people might report feeling better or less intoxicated after drinking milk, this is likely a placebo effect from consuming a soothing, familiar beverage.

-Alternatives to Milk for Hangover Relief
+What to Try Instead of Milk for a Hangover

 So, if there’s no magic elixir for kicking our hangover to the curb, what can we do for relief when we’re feeling less than great?